thomasstreet/famous-angular-docs/_site/bower_components/famous-angular/README.md

 * Bug reports and/or fixes
 * Continuing to wrap Famo.us layouts and views into directives [advanced]

-If you want to contribute, please submit a pull request, or contact hello@thomasstreet.com for more information.
+If you want to contribute, please submit a pull request, or contact famous-angular@thomasstreet.com for more information.

+Please read the contribution guidelines in [CONTRIBUTING.md](https://github.com/Famous/famous-angular/blob/master/CONTRIBUTING.md)

 Famo.us/Angular is being developed by [Thomas Street](http://thomasstreet.com) in partnership with [Famo.us](https://famo.us), along with community support.